GM9dev/banquee-react/README.md

 ### Commands to migrate

 - Enter via terminal in the migration folder
+- Run npm install (in the first time)
 - To create a migration: npm run migrate:make <nome da tabela>
 - To upgrade => npm run migrate:up
 - To rollback => npm run migrate:rollback